IUPUIComputerScienceClub/CS-Club-Website-2023/README.md

 Please ensure your code adheres to the project's coding conventions and is well-documented.

 ## License
-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or contributions, please contact the project maintainer at [your-email@domain.com](mailto:your-email@domain.com).
+For any inquiries or contributions, please contact the project maintainer at [rajaali@iu.edu](mailto:rajaali@iu.edu).